javeds99/COVID-19/README.md

 The dataset does not include ages or age groups, which would have really helped the analysis.
 Some deaths/cases were also misdiagnosed and retracted from the WHO database.

+  **This dataset was last updated on November 23, 2021 by the World Health Organization.
+It contains global COVID-19 case/death data from 2020-2021.**

 **<ins>Total Amount of Global COVID-19 Deaths:<ins/>**